 “Competition in [worldly] increase diverts you.
 Until you visit the graveyards.
 No!
 You are going to know.
 Then no!
 You are going to know.
 No!
 If you only knew with knowledge of certainty.
 You will plainly see the Hellfire.
 Then you will plainly see it with the eye of confidence.
 Then you will inevitably be asked that Day about pleasure.”
 (102:1-8).

 Allah (SWT) will ask us about all His blessings on the Day of Judgement.
 Youth, health, wealth, free time, and life are all blessings of Allah. and we will be asked to account for how we spent our youth, our health, wealth, free time, and our life.
-Therefore it is essential to have a balance dunya and deen.
+Therefore it is essential to have a balance between Dunya and deen.
 There are a few things that one can keep in mind to set a productive routine where they are able to meet both their worldly and spiritual goals.

 Free time is a Blessing

 When we have some free time after a busy period, we often don’t know what to do.
-This lack of structure usually has us waste time in unproductive things.
+This lack of structure usually has us waste time on unproductive things.
 We should make it a priority to do specific acts of worship in our free time.
 For instance, ensuring that our prayers are prayed on time and/or prayed at the masjid.

 Make a schedule